Estheroy/2048Game/README.md

 2.

-  a) Play the 2048 Game with Java User Interface
+  a) Play the 2048 Game with Graphical User Interface

     ***java Gui2048 [ -i|-o|-s file]***

   b) Play the 2048 Game with Command Line